 Franko B is a visual artist, curator and teacher.
 Born in Milan in 1960 but UK-based, Franko B rose to prominence in the 1990s due to his extraordinary body-based performances that often involved blood-letting, performing at the ICA, London, throughout the UK and internationally.
-Creating work across performance, video, photography, painting, sculpture and mixed media for the last 30 years, Franko B continues to earn international acclaim for his artistic practice.
+Creating work across performance, video, photography, painting, sculpture and mixed media for over 30 years, Franko B continues to earn international acclaim for his artistic practice.
 He is currently Professor of Sculpture at l'Accademia Albertina di Belle Arti di Torino.

-As part of Challenging Archives, writers-in-residence, Maddy Costa and Mary Paterson are reflecting on and responding creatively to challenges presented by the collection as it goes through the archival process, contributing blog posts on the Theatre Collection Blog and a small publication to mark the end of the project.
+As part of Challenging Archives, writers-in-residence, Maddy Costa and Mary Paterson reflected on and responded creatively to challenges presented by the collection as it went through the archival process, contributing blog posts on the Theatre Collection Blog and a small publication to mark the end of the project.